sheheryarnaveed/FantaMail/README.md

 ```console
 npm start
 ```
-4. The server will be up and start to run.
+4. The server will be up and running.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Screenshots